-Benefit In-Network Out-of-Network Limitations Family planning office visits and counseling for contraceptive measures and devices (such as tubal ligation, IUD insertion and diaphragm fittings) Plan pays 100%. \$0 co-payment Plan pays 50% Vasectomy or tubal ligation (excludes reversals) Plan pays 100% after co-payment .
-(See Overview after co-payment.
-Abortion, includes elective and non-elective procedures of Out-of-Pocket Expenses on pages 32-33.)
-The type of facility where service is provided will determine co-payment.
+Benefit In-Network Out-of Network Limitations Family planning office visits and counseling for contraceptive measures and devices (such as tubal ligation, IUD insertion and diaphragm fittings) Plan pays 100% \$0 co-payment Plan pays 70% of the allowed amount after the Vasectomy (excludes reversals) Plan pays 100% after co-payment . deductible The type of facility where service Abortion, includes elective and non-elective procedures (See Overview of Out-of-Pocket Expenses on page 30.) is provided will determine co-payment.
 Infertility treatment Not Covered Not Covered No coverage for services upon the diagnosis of infertility.